krishnavelu/alice_blue/README.md

 access_token = AliceBlue.login_and_get_access_token(username='username', password='password', twoFA='a',  api_secret='api_secret')
 ```

+### Problem getting access token
+If you are facing problem getting access token, make sure the following are correct.
+1. username
+1. password
+1. api secret
+1. app id (for some customers the app id is username itself, if its different pass the correct app id)
+1. Redirect URI (Note: default redirect uri is `https://ant.aliceblueonline.com/plugin/callback` if you have different than this, pass the correct redirect uri)
+1. Two factor authentication.
+Make sure the answers for all the questions are same ('a' or something else).
+If you have something different, make sure to pass the correct twoFA.

+Even after verifying all these, if you are facing problem, contact alice customer care.
+They should enable the API access in their end.
+Don't create a new issue in this library for OAuth Error.

 ### Create AliceBlue Object
 1. Once you have your `access_token`, you can create an AliceBlue object with your `access_token`, `username` and `password`.
 ```python